lmammino/loige.co/src/content/posts/2025-12-28_2025-a-year-in-review/index.md

 OMG, are you still reading!?
 I think at this point you are either my mom or a serial stalker... or maybe both!
 Either way, thanks for sticking around till the end.
 I hope you found some interesting tidbits in my 2025 review.
 If you did, feel free to reach out and share your thoughts or just say hi... or even better, share some highlights of your 2025!
 You can also leave a comment below.
 Seriously, I always love hearing from readers!

 See you in 2026!
 Happy New Year! 🎉

+> The secret to a good life is not to have what you want, but to want what you have.
+> — Rabbi Hyman Schachtel